HanCreate/SurvivalProject-Server/README.md

 - [ ] Try to find a way to translate the korean macros and if I can't, change the built-in korean commands to my own commands.
 - [ ] The option to send a reject message (after an invitation) is grayed out for some reason.
 If I manage to fix it, I need to make sure it actually works.
 - [ ] The option to change a character's color is grayed out for some reason.
 If I manage to fix it, I need to make sure it actually works.
-- [ ] The experience/code a player gains after every game mode (except missions and infinity game modes) isn't correct - no videos or data about how much code and experience a player should get after a game is completed was found.
+- [ ] The experience/code a player gains after every game mode (except infinity game modes) isn't correct - no videos or data about how much code and experience a player should get after a game is completed was found.
 - [ ] Implementing the card 'Premium Event' - This card gives you a better bonus in every event.
 I'm not going to implement that card until I find a way to get the events to work.

 # Known bugs